MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 4. Under **Type**, select a type.
 The selected cells will change to the new formatting style.
 If the cells do not change, go back to step 3 and make sure that you select a predefined Excel style.

    > [!Note]
    > Watch the cell carefully as you apply a data type to it.
-You can be sure that its data type has changed only if its appearance also changes; that is, if Excel displays changes it to the type that you selected.
+You can be sure that its data type has changed only if its appearance also changes&mdash;that is, if Excel changes it to display the type that you selected.

 5. After you have finished formatting the data, save the worksheet with the extension .xlsx: